 This series originally released in 2014 with Evernight Publishing.
-It’s being re-released as box set by Changeling Press.
+The series has been re-released by Changeling Press as a boxed set.

 Can these cowboys stay on longer than 8 seconds?
 The ladies of Bryson Corners sure hope so.

 Bryson Corners, where love conquers all.
 Will rodeo cowboy Drew Benson settle down when a sassy, smart-mouthed blonde enters his life?
 Officer Carson Benson has always had a hero complex, but Peaches just might be saving him as much as he’s saving her.
 Dixie Belle Benson has never let anyone stand in her way when she wants something, and what she wants most is sexy cowboy Knox McCoy.

 Coming March 6th at Changeling Press or March 13th at online retailers

 *Kobo is loading a bit slower than the other sites.
 Check back soon for a preorder link.

 All rights reserved.